-The approach taken in this specific course is at two levels.
+The approach taken in this course is at two levels.
 One level involves direct conceptual analysis of the differences in disciplinary approaches.
-The other involves illustrating those differences by reference to specific examples in contemporary policy/institutional analysis.
-Topics like global warming (and environmental issues more generally); discounting the future; dealing with risk and uncertainty; the 'global financial crisis'; public debt; population etc. will be used to examine and contrast what philosophers and economists have said about the issues and attempt an intellectually respectable synthesis.
-In each case, the role of 'political elements' will be an important part of the story - both substantively, in terms of what the expected role of political institutions might be and what political constraints may be relevant; and conceptually, in terms of the different understanding of political process that philosophers and economists tend to have.
+The other level involves illustrating those differences by reference to specific examples in contemporary policy/institutional analysis.
+Topics such as global warming (and environmental issues more generally); discounting the future; dealing with risk and uncertainty; the 'global financial crisis'; public debt; and population will be used to examine and contrast what philosophers and economists have said about the issues and attempt an intellectually respectable synthesis.
+In each case, the role of 'political elements' will be an important part of the story—both substantively, in terms of what the expected role of political institutions might be and what political constraints may be relevant; and conceptually, in terms of the different understanding of political process that philosophers and economists tend to have.

 - demonstrate a working knowledge of key terms, concepts, and ideas in the study of PPE;

-- Demonstrate an ability to think about and discuss puzzles in the social sciences and public policy
+- think about and discuss puzzles in the social sciences and public policy;

-- Demonstrate an ability to apply the skills learned on the course to new areas
+- apply the skills learned on the course to new areas; and